Immigrant entrepreneurs, diasporas and international tradeMigration, Trade, Gravity (2017)

 In this paper we highlight a new complementary channel to the business and social network effect a la Rauch (2001) through which immigrants generate increased export flows from the regions in which they settle to their countries of origin: they can become entrepreneurs.

-Using data on immigrants' location at a very detailed level (NUTS-3), on the local presence of ethnic firms in the Manufacturing sector, and on trade flows between Italian provinces and more than 200 foreign countries, we assess the causal relationship going from diasporas and ethnic firms toward export
+Using very small-scale (NUTS-3) administrative data on immigrants' location in Italy, the local presence of immigrant entrepreneurs (i.e. firms owned by foreign-born entrepreneurs) in the manufacturing sector, and on trade flows in manufacturing between Italian provinces and more than 200 foreign countries, we assess the causal relationship going from diasporas and immigrant entrepreneurs towards export flows.

 Available at: http://works.bepress.com/luca_de_benedictis/43/